sk-/git-lint/README.rst

 ---------------------------

 * Add travis-ci configuration for e2e tests.
-* Replace mock calls in test with pyfakefs.
-* Linter that uses libmagic to validate that the extension is correct.
-Many times I've seen that an image, or a compressed file has the wrong extension.
-* Normalize output.
-That is, try to uniform the output, by removing the filename and strings like 'line' or 'col'.
-* When multiple linters are available sort the output of the linters by line
 * Support directories as arguments
-* Provide a way to install as a precommit hook
 * Provide a man page so 'git help lint' and 'git lint --help' work.
 I already have a script for converting the Usage to a man page, but I still need to figure out how to install it on the system.